modal-labs/search-california/README.md

-To build the environment for the embeddings service and to test the embedding engine on some sample data, execute the command
+To build the environment for the embeddings service and to test the embedding engine on some sample data, execute the following command:

 ```bash
 modal run backend.embeddings
 ```

-To deploy this on Modal, we again use `modal deploy`.
+To deploy this on Modal, we again use `modal deploy`:

 ```bash
 modal deploy backend.embeddings